Energy harvesting: Future directions

 Electroactive polymers (EAPs) have been proposed for harvesting energy.
 These polymers have a large strain, elastic energy density, and high energy conversion efficiency.
 The total weight of systems based on EAPs (electroactive polymers) is proposed to be significantly lower than those based on piezoelectric materials.

 Nanogenerators, such as the one made by Georgia Tech, could provide a new way for powering devices without batteries.
 As of 2008, it only generates some dozen nanowatts, which is too low for any practical application.

 Noise has been the subject of a proposal by NiPS Laboratory in Italy to harvest wide spectrum low scale vibrations via a nonlinear dynamical mechanism that can improve harvester efficiency up to a factor 4 compared to traditional linear harvesters.

+Scientists from the National University of Singapore presented a shadow-effect energy generator (SEG), which consists of cells of gold deposited on a silicon wafer attached on a plastic film.
+The generator has a power density of 0.14 μW cm^{−2} under indoor conditions (0.001 sun).

 Asymmetries in bistable energy harvesters can significantly affect dynamic performance and harvested power, especially under nonlinear piezoelectric coupling and parametric variability.
 Recent studies show that while asymmetries may degrade response in certain regimes, they can also be exploited—through sloping angle tuning and robust parameter selection—to enhance energy conversion and outperform symmetric designs.